ChaoKuan-Lin/docs/mkdocs/index.md

 ---
 # Creating a new product
 To use MoBagel, you first have to create a `product`, which is essentially a group of same `device`.
-You can create new products in the dashboard.
+You will be prompted to create a new product when you first enter the dashboard.

-For example:

- * [Product Name] iBulb
- * [Product Brief] Smart light bulb
- * [Product Description] Wi-Fi connected light bulb with motion sensors and temperature sensors.

-After you create a `product`, the system will generate a `product_key`, which will be used to create `device` later on.
+After you create a `product`, you can go to Configuration -> Device Info to retrieve your `product_key`, which will be used to create `device` later on.

 ---
 # Installing SDK on your device